sovity/edc-ce/README.md

 ### Where should the connector certificate be stored?
 In the default configuration the connector certificate should be stored inside a `keystore.jks` in a folder `resources/vault/edc/` next to the docker-compose.
 The path and keystore name can be edited in the env-variable `EDC_KEYSTORE`.

+### Can I run a connector locally and consume data from an online connector?
+Only locally run connectors can exchange data, or the connectors must be hosted online.

 ## Backward Compatibility and Migration Support
 It is NOT a goal of this project to provide backward compatibility to the previous implementations.